Death Is Hard Work: Reception

 Death Is Hard Work received attention and praise from reviewers, with Middle East Eye calling it "a road trip novel unlike any other." and The Guardian noting how the novel is "robust in its doubts, humane in its gaze and gentle in its persistence."

-Elliot Ackerman of The New York Times directly compares Khalifa to American author, William Faulkner, stating "Many fine American writers have claimed the mantle of Faulkner's successor ...
+Elliot Ackerman of The New York Times directly compares Khalifa to American author William Faulkner stating "Many fine American writers have claimed the mantle of Faulkner's successor ...
 With "Death Is Hard Work," Khaled Khalifa has, intentionally or not, also laid claim to that title."
-Similar sentiments were given by Nadia Ismail of The Columbia Journal.
+Similar appreciation was given by Nadia Ismail of The Columbia Journal.